larrylawl/old-personal-webpage/menu/about.md

 <!-- Prior experience (?) -->
 For this summer, I will be researching on understanding multilingual embeddings with [DSO](https://www.dso.org.sg) under [Dr. Chieu Hai Leong](https://chaileon.github.io).
 Previously, I'm fortunate to have researched on **'Integrating Non-Myopic Bayesian Optimisation with Network Morphism for Neural Architecture Search'** under [A/P Low Kian Hsiang](https://www.comp.nus.edu.sg/~lowkh/research.html).

+Along with a few friends, I've built an automatic github issue labeller, which is published in the Github action marketplace [here](https://github.com/marketplace/actions/auto-github-issue-labeller).

 My **resume** can be viewed [here](/assets/larry_resume.pdf).

 <!-- ### Logs